Introduction to toxicology

 Wednesday 16 November 2022 (10:00-12:00)

-Module 3 | Testing and test guidelines
+Testing and test guidelines

 Review of homework task.
 We then describe the use of animal testing, how to get information and explain test design in the OECD test guidelines for various types of hazard testing and the principles for dose level selection.
 You will also learn about selection of test species, types of relevant animal examinations and how to apply a tiered approach in testing.
 We will touch briefly on alternative testing methods before finishing with introduction of your last homework assignment.